omicscodeathon/denguedrug/README.md

 ### Step 1: Identification of Dengue Virus inhibitors database for ML training

 <p align="justify">
   The ligand database was obtained from PubChem <a href="https://pubchem.ncbi.nlm.nih.gov/bioassay/651640">BioAssay ID: 651640</a>.
 The ligand database was experimentally generated using "<i>in vivo</i>" DENV2 CPE-Based HTS computed in Cell-Based and Microorganism Combination System, method by the <a href="http://www.broadinstitute.org/">Broad Institute</a>.
 A total of 347,136 compounds were analyzed for their Dengue Virus inhibition and 5,946 actives and 324,845 non-actives were identified.
-An active is represented as a compound that can exhibit an ATP activity level above <b>20%</b> at <b>10 $\mu M$</b>.
+An active is represented as a compound that can exhibit an ATP activity level above <b>20%</b> at <b>10 &microM</b>.
 </p>

+[ 10 $\mu M$ ]: #

 ### Step 2: Preprocessing